devlogpile/logpile/mod-couchbase/README.md

 * `key` is the key of the document.
 Optional parameter.
 If the key is not set then an key is generated.
 * `timeout` is the time of the data is store in couchbase. if not set, then the default value of the persistor is used.
 * `document` is the JSON document that you wish to save.

+The response contains the following informations :

+    {
+        "key": "1234",
+        "count": 1,
+        "message": <message>
+    }

+Where:
+* `key` The key value which is stored.
+Optional parameter.
+* `count` the number of the data stored. if the value is equal to 1, then the document is stored in the couchbase server.
+Otherwise an error occured and the data was not saved to couchbase.
+* `message` The error message.

+#### Replace

+Replace a  document in the database.

+To replace a new document send a JSON message to the module main address:

+    {
+        "action": "replace",
+        "key": <key>,
+        "timeout": <timeout>,
+        "document": <document>
+    }

+The datas in input and the response are identical to call the `add` method.

+#### Set

+set a  document in the database. if the document does not exist, then the document is created. if the document already exists, then the document is replaced

+    {
+        "action": "set",
+        "key": <key>,
+        "timeout": <timeout>,
+        "document": <document>
+    }

+The datas in input and the response are identical to call the `add` method.

+### Find Commands

+#### Get

+get a specific document in the database.

+To get a new document send a JSON message to the module main address:

+    {
+        "action": "get",
+        "key": "1234"
+    }

+Where:
+* `key` is the key of the document to retrieve.
+Mandatory parameter.

+ The response to this message contains the following informations :

+    {
+        "count": 1,
+        "document": <document>
+    }

+Where:
+* `count` The number of document which match to this key. if the document was found, the value is 1.
+Otherwise, it's equal to 0.
+* `document` The document.